The FIRE movement is incredibly popular.

 I love how the FIRE movement is passionate about avoiding debt at all costs, including getting rid of your home mortgage.
 When you have large credit card balances, you are paying massive amounts on interest charges, and it usually is an indicator that you are spending more than you make.

 Most people who have large amounts of credit card debt are also not saving.
 That was the case for most of my adult.
-The desire to pay off credit cards always exceeded my desire to save money, which makes sense, since the interest rate is much more than I could make on my investments.
+The desire to pay off credit cards always exceeded my desire to save money, making sense since the interest rate is much more than I could make on my investments.
 I found that having excessive debt consistently made me miserable.

 Most FIRE implementers do not claim you should avoid using credit cards.
 Most think they are a great tool to earn extra rewards on our spending.
 But they advocate we should pay off the balance every month and spend far less than we make.

-It is about optimizing the time we have to work in a job, to make as much money as we can.
+It is about optimizing the time we have to work in a job, to make as much money as possible.
 When we have our goals and desires figured out, we pursue every possible avenue to achieve that goal as quickly as possible.

-Focussing on income also challenges us to figure out ways we can earn passive income, which is valuable in providing income streams outside of our job, and to increase our overall cash flow, which opens up our options when retirement approaches.
+Focussing on income also challenges us to figure out ways to earn passive income, which is valuable in providing income streams outside of our job and increasing our overall cash flow, which opens up our options when retirement approaches.

 Focus on Happiness

 The goal is to figure out what makes you happy.
-And often that doesn’t mean “more.”
-Happiness looks different for everyone, but when I realize that always having the latest electronics will not ever make me happy, but also add a lot of credit card debt, I can easily cut that out of my life.
+And often, that doesn’t mean “more.”
+Happiness looks different for everyone, but when I realize that always having the latest electronics will not make me happy and add a lot of credit card debt, I can easily cut that out of my life.
 Spending less money on things that don’t add to your life is a win for everyone.

 As Mr. Money Mustache puts it in this article, in regards to the goal of FIRE:

-“Complete freedom to be the best, most powerful, energetic, happiest and most generous version of You that you can possibly be.”
+“Complete freedom to be the best, most powerful, energetic, happiest, and most generous version of You that you can be.”

 Many sources are trying to convince us if we purchase that item, it will make us happy.
 Or this piece of electronics is what we need.
 But these people don’t want to make us happy, because if we are happy, we might spend less money.
 They only care about you purchasing their product.
 It is a fight against hyper-consumerism.